theory/sqljson/path/README.md

 `0o273`, `0b100101`.
 In SQL/JSON path (and in JavaScript, but not in SQL or Go), there must not be an underscore separator directly after the radix prefix.

-An SQL/JSON path expression is typically written in Go query as a Go string literal, so it must be enclosed in double quotes, and any double quotes within the value must be doubled -- or else enclosed in back quotes (see [string literals]).
+An SQL/JSON path expression is typically written as a Go string literal, so it must be enclosed in back quotes or double quotes --- and with the latter any double quotes within the value must be escaped (see [string literals]).

 Some forms of path expressions require string literals within them.
 These embedded string literals follow JavaScript/ECMAScript conventions: they must be surrounded by double quotes, and backslash escapes may be used within them to represent otherwise-hard-to-type characters.
 In particular, the way to write a double quote within an embedded string literal is `\"`, and to write a backslash itself, you must write `\\`.
 Other special backslash sequences include those recognized in JSON strings: `\b`, `\f`, `\n`, `\r`, `\t`, `\v`